alexini-mv/kinetic-neurotransmission/README.md

 ![](https://img.shields.io/static/v1?label=pypi%20package&message=v0.0.1&color=%2334D058)
 [![](https://img.shields.io/static/v1?label=DOI&message=10.3389/fnsyn.2021.785361&color=informational)](https://www.frontiersin.org/articles/10.3389/fnsyn.2021.785361)

-KiNeuron is an open source implementation of our mechanistic kinetic model of neuromuscular transmission based on sequential maturation transitions in the molecular fusion complex.
+KiNeuron is an open-source implementation of our mechanistic kinetic model of neuromuscular transmission based on sequential maturation transitions in the molecular fusion complex.

 KiNeuron is:

-- **Simple** -- It is possible to simulate a new kinetic model with a few lines of code to free you to focus on the parts of the problem that really matter.
+- **Simple** -- It is possible to simulate an alternative kinetic model with a few lines of code.
+This way, you can focus on the key parts of the problem that really matter.
-- **Flexible** -- It is possible to customize the kinetic model by changing the number of transition states, the kinetic transitions between states, as well as the rate constants.
-In addition, KiNeuron allows the addition of stimulation.
+- **Flexible** -- It is possible to customize the kinetic model by adjusting the number of transition states, the kinetic transitions between states, as well as the rate constants.
+Further, KiNeuron allows the addition of a stimulation protocol.

 ---